 When I work with you, my goal for you isn't just to get you out of pain and moving better.
 I am a big picture person.
 My goal for you, is to keep you out of pain and moving better as much as possible.
 We all live repetitive lifestyles.
 Even when we are feeling better, the body has the beautiful ability to compensate at all times.
 That's how we stay moving.
 The skeleton in a living body constantly changes.
 This does not mean we are doomed to lifelong pain.
 What it does mean, is that there are numerous ways of getting out of pain and staying out of pain.

 When I work with new people who have chronic long term pain, we start out with a minimum of 3 sessions.
 You know after a minimum of 3 whether or not the treatments are helping.
-They usually do for most people most of them time.
-If they do help, I will usually recommend monthly sessions for maintenance/prevention once you are out of pain and moving better.
-If you are not there yet and the treatments are helping, you will still need to come more often than that.
-If the treatments have not made a single improvement after 3, move on.
+3 is enough to see if they are helping.
+4-6 treatments, one treatment a week, is typically what is really needed all together when first starting out. .
+4-6 includes the initial 3 that you start off with.
+I recommend monthly sessions for maintenance/prevention once you are out of pain and moving better.
 Maintenance/prevention sessions are often the best.
 That's often where I find the most interesting stuff that can go unnoticed while working to get you out of pain.
 It's the dessert after the meal!
 The reason this can happen, is because we can have dysfunction without knowing it and without pain.
 It can take months to years for a dysfunctional pattern to turn into obvious pain.
 When your body is comfortable with a dysfunction, that means you are not in noticeable pain.
 When that happens, more dysfunction continues to happen and then you do eventually rust and that is when things can become permanent.
 Permanent!
 I hate that word!
 My goal for you is to hopefully keep you from getting there.
 My goal for you is to avoid the P word if at all possible.

 Also, expect self care suggestions from me, if I know of any for your situation.
 I also know many other alternative healthcare providers in the area, so expect the possibility of referrals.
 If what you are seeing me for in chronic and long term, do not expect one therapist or alternative healthcare provider to be all that you need.
 Do you want to know how many people I see monthly for maintenance/prevention?
 Three!!!!
 I see a craniosacral therapist, a LMT for Voila/Neurokinetic Therapy and a chiropractor who focuses on muscle function.
 I also workout 4-5 days a week in order to maintain what I gain, so that I don't have to spend more money to go more often.